Community Grants Scheme

 - Organisations which promote or are perceived to promote criminal behaviour including terrorism and violent extremism.

 - Orgnisations whose policies (including membership policies) discriminate against people on grounds of gender, race, disability, age or sexual orientation.
 However these organisations could be eligible for grants, for activities, if the project and the organisation are deemed to meet the criteria of the Community Grants Scheme.

 5. How much can you apply for?

 We are trying to ensure that the funding is spread across the district and that we are able to fund as many worthwhile projects as possible.
-Therefore the minimum value is £250 and the maximum is £500.
+The minimum is £200 and the maximum is £500.

 6. Types of projects